LesFerch/WinSetView/Manual.md

 #### Disable feature 40729001 (Windows 11 Explorer) ![image](https://github.com/LesFerch/WinSetView/assets/79026235/31d5617f-6617-4e14-9b8e-0efb2c2b9896)

-**Note**: As of Windows 11 build revision 3085 (KB5034204) this option no longer has any effect and will only be shown if you are running an older build.
+As of Windows 11 22H2 build revision 3085 (KB5034204) this option no longer has any effect and will only be shown if you are running an older build.
+If you are running an older build, this option disables the new App SDK Explorer.

-The new, App SDK based, version of Explorer in Windows 11 has many shortcomings.
-Among them, no support for drag and drop to folders via the address bar and no direct editing of metadata in the Details pane.
-It also has some annoying quirks like trimming trailing spaces in the search bar if you pause too long.
-You can get back the previous Explorer, that does not have those issues, by disabling feature 40729001.

-**Note**: Going back to the previous Explorer means giving up full tab support (i.e. no tear or join tabs).
-Also note that the option "Also apply this template to all subfolders" is broken in both old and new Explorers.
-You have to go back to the Windows 10 Explorer to get that functionality.

-**Note**: Explorer will change after the next RESTART.

 #### Fix Desktop place in legacy dialogs ![image](https://github.com/LesFerch/WinSetView/assets/79026235/31d5617f-6617-4e14-9b8e-0efb2c2b9896)